October 28, 2017—a day that we will never forget.

 - Drive responsibly.
 It’s not worth your life or your passenger’s life.

 - Adults, it is our responsibility to set the example for the youth around us.
-Buckle up: every trip, every passenger, every mile.
+Buckle up: every rider, every ride.

 Please help us celebrate Kailee’s life by joining the #BuckleUp4Kailee movement and DONATING to our seat belt awareness campaign today!